jtamames/In-situ-metagenomics/README.md

 CAVEATS:

-- A mini thermocycler is needed because the transposase in the kit needs to be inactivated at 80&deg; C.
+- A mini thermocycler is needed because the transposase in the kit needs to be inactivated at 80&deg; C. We use [this one](https://www.minipcr.com/product/minipcr-mini8-thermal-cycler) because of its portability, usability, bluetooth connection, and because it is really cute.